Varicose veins don't always need treatment. If your varicose veins aren't causing you discomfort, you may not need to have treatment.

 Most surgeons use a technique called ligation and stripping, which involves tying off the vein in the affected leg and then removing it.

-Two small incisions are made, approximately 5cm (2in) in diameter.
-The first cut is made near your groin at the top of the varicose vein.
-The second cut is made further down your leg, usually around your knee or ankle.
+Two small incisions are made.
+The first is made near your groin at the top of the varicose vein and is approximately 5cm (2in) in diameter.
+The second, smaller cut is made further down your leg, usually around your knee.
 The top of the vein (near your groin) is tied up and sealed.

 A thin, flexible wire is passed through the bottom of the vein and then carefully pulled out and removed through the lower cut in your leg.

-The blood flow in your legs will not be affected by the surgery.
+The blood flow in your legs won't be affected by the surgery.
 This is because the veins situated deep within your legs will take over the role of the damaged veins.

 Ligation and stripping can cause pain, bruising and bleeding.
 More serious complications are rare, but could include nerve damage or deep vein thrombosis, which is where a blood clot forms in one of the deep veins of the body.